WillMagnusson/toll/README.md

 ## How do i run this?

 - In your terminal of choice, cd into the react folder.
-To run tests for the function implementend, run `npm run test`.
+To run tests for the implemented functions, run `npm run test`.
 There is also a `npm run dev` command but this was mostly used during development and is not attached to a dev server.